 The Company has three plans (the "Plans") under which its directors, executive officers and employees may receive compensation.
 The principal features of the 1981 Long-Term Incentive Plan (the "1981 Plan"), the 1988 Stock Option Plan (the "1988 Plan"), and the Non-Employee Director Plan (the "Director Plan") are described below.
 During the fiscal year ended June 30, 1994, the Company terminated its tax qualified cash or deferred profit-sharing plan (the "401(k) Plan").
-During fiscal 2012, no executive officer received compensation pursuant to any of the Plans except as described below.
+During fiscal 2014, no executive officer received compensation pursuant to any of the Plans.